 The Annual Report is published in German and English and contains additional information on risk management, market consistent embedded value (in English only), corporate governance and the annual accounts.

-The English text is definitive for the Consolidated Financial Statements.
+The English text is definitive for the Consolidated Financial Statements; the original German text is binding in all other respects.